brunodifranco/project-rossmann-sales/README.md

  - Try other regression algorithms to predict the sales for each store.

- - Use different models for the stores on which it's more difficult (higher MAE and MAPE) to predict the sales
+ - Use different models for the stores on which it's more difficult (higher MAE and MAPE) to predict the sales.

 # Contact